CastleLi/scBSP/README.md

 ***

-This package utilizes a granularity-based dimension-agnostic tool, single-cell big-small patch (scBSP), implementing sparse matrix operation and KD-tree/balltree method for distance calculation, for the identification of spatially variable genes on large-scale data.
+This package utilizes a granularity-based dimension-agnostic tool, single-cell big-small patch (scBSP), implementing sparse matrix operation and KD-tree/balltree method for distance calculation, for the identification of spatially variable features on spatially resolved multi-omics.
+This package was developed and tested on > R 4.0.0.
 A corresponding Python library is available at [https://pypi.org/project/scbsp](https://pypi.org/project/scbsp/).

 # Installation
 This package can be installed on R CRAN.
 Installing all dependencies may take a few minutes.